The foods we drink or eat can have a major impact on our health in ways we haven’t even thought about!

 These 4 tips can help you lower your glycemic index in a meal and reduce your impact on your blood sugar.

-1. Consume carbohydrates with foods high in fiber, such as vegetables, because they will slow the absorption of glucose into the circulatory system.
+1. Consume carbss with foods high in fiber, such as vegetables, because they will slow the absorption of glucose into the circulatory system.

 2. Eat carbs along with healthy fats such as nuts, olive oil, and avocados.
 In this way you will decrease the GI of the meal, the healthy food fats being absorbed more slowly.

-3. Eat carbohydrates along with slow-digesting proteins, such as chicken, steak, or eggs, because this will reduce the effect of blood sugar.
+3. Eat carbs along with slow-digesting proteins, such as chicken, steak, or eggs, because this will reduce the effect of blood sugar.

 4. Apple cider vinegar and lemon juice can also greatly lower the glycemic index of a meal, due to their acidic nature.
 They are also excellent for metabolism and digestive health.